The Adverse Childhood Experiences Quiz

 Adverse Childhood Experiences are the environmental influences that challenge a child’s sense of safety, stability, and attachment.
 They include but are not limited to physical and verbal abuse, neglect, addiction, alcoholism, mental illness, and violence.

 The data collection questionnaire used for gathering the ACE data is known as the “Adverse Childhood Experiences (ACE) quiz,” and the score is the total count of specific indicators of a turbulent childhood.
-The harsher the childhood, the higher the score, and the higher the risk for health and other problems later in life such as risk-taking behaviors, chronic health conditions, mental illness, substance abuse, decreased or limited life-potential, and early death (Centers for Disease Control and Prevention, 2019).
+The harsher the childhood, the higher the score, and the higher the risk for health and other problems later in life, like risk-taking behaviors, chronic health conditions, mental illness, substance abuse, decreased or limited life-potential, and early death (Centers for Disease Control and Prevention, 2019).

 Each kind of traumatic experience scores one point.
 For example, a person who’s been verbally abused and has one mentally ill parent, and lives in a single-parent home has an ACE score of three.